 The rules around the use of an MNF and meeting Medicare’s medical necessity requirements are extensive and cannot be captured adequately here.
 Aetna and ASM crews are trained, reviewed, remediated and subject to a rigorous quality assurance process in this regard.

 This form also authorizes the ambulance crew to hold the patient against their will.
 In Connecticut, the only forms that allow an ambulance crew to hold a patient against their will are a PEC and an Emergency Examination Report issued by a licensed clinical social worker or a police officer.
+Ambulance crews must always use the minimum force necessary and most often this means simply confining the patient and does not necessarily mean the use of force or restraint.

 Transportation Authorization Certificate: A TAC compels the State of Connecticut to pay for the transportation of a patient in need of psychiatric care who is being admitted to an inpatient, state-operated facility.
 The receiving facility representative signs on Line 4 of this form and it is used as a check and balance before issuing payment to a transportation provider.